euphorie/osha.oira/prototype/_tool/private-security-eu/2014-02-06-the-electricity-gas-and-water-supplies-are-in-order-and-well-maintained.md

                   Check that the anti-fall fittings and protective measures are present and in good condition."
 ---
-Ensure that the electrical system, as well as the gas and water supplies are safe.Some examples: all the exposed conductive parts are connected to the earthing system; all safety devices and switches are in place and they work well; there are measures in place to protect electrical equipment from water;
+**Ensure that the electrical system, as well as the gas and water supplies are safe.** Some examples: all the exposed conductive parts are connected to the earthing system; all safety devices and switches are in place and they work well; there are measures in place to protect electrical equipment from water; ...

-...The electricity, gas and water supplies at the client company must comply with the relevant safety regulations and be maintained by competent people in accordance with regulations.There should be restricted access to electricity, gas and water premises.
+  * The electricity, gas and water supplies at the client company must comply with the relevant safety regulations and be maintained by competent people in accordance with regulations.
+  * There should be restricted access to electricity, gas and water premises.